ONSdigital/dis-wagtail/README.md

 make createsuperuser
 ```

-3. Run the Django server locally via your IDE or with the following command
+4. Run the Django server locally via your IDE or with the following command:

 ```
 make runserver